 As mentioned above, aside from dedicated graphics cards, there are also integrated graphics, which are often part of the CPU chip.
 There are several major differences between the two that are worth mentioning.
 Let’s start with the integrated graphics card as they’re less rich in features.

 In the past, integrated graphics also used to be part of the motherboard, but not in the same way as dedicated cards in laptops.
-They function as part of the processor and use its processing power together with RAM to convert data into the signal that can render images on a monitor.
+Integrated graphics cards function as part of the processor and use its processing power together with RAM to convert data into the signal that can render images on a monitor.

-That makes them significantly weaker compared to discrete graphics cards as they are not nearly as effective at rendering images.
+That makes them significantly weaker in comparison to discrete graphics cards as they are not nearly as effective at rendering images.

-Image rendering and displaying have higher processing costs, which can come with a lot of problems.
+Image rendering and displaying have higher processing costs, which brings several problems with it.
 For one, it shares a certain amount of your RAM.
-With that said, a computer that has 8GB of RAM and 1GB of shared memory, the integrated graphics will reserve 1GB of RAM for the graphics while the user will operate with 7GB.
+With that said, for a computer that has 8GB of RAM and 1GB of shared memory, the integrated graphics will reserve 1GB of RAM for the graphics while the user will operate with 7GB.

 On the other hand, discrete graphics cards are much pricier.
 Furthermore, as separate hardware units, they require more power from your PSU.
-Still, there are a lot more benefits to using them.
+Still, they’re a lot more advantageous in many ways.